michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 2. Website work on Heroku.

-3. Complete design of website.
+3. Complete design of website. - Done.